zuozhenggh/learning-library/developer-library/converged-db-on-premises/setup/setup-adb.md

 6. sqlplus /nolog
 7. conn admin/<<<<<admin pwd>>>>>@cvgadb02_high
 8. If it connects then run the import script
-9.
+9. Ignore the errors related to GRANT DBA, the DBA role is not available
+10. grant dwrole to all users

-Connect Compute Instance
+## **STEP 2:**:  Connect Docker Instance to AJD

 1. Enter the command below to login to your instance.
     ````
     ssh -i ~/.ssh/<sshkeyname> opc@<Your Compute Instance Public IP Address>
     ````
     ![](./../setup-compute-images/em-cloudshell-ssh.png " ")

-2. Copy the wallet from the last lab into the home directory of the oracle user
+2. Copy the wallet into the home directory of the oracle user
    ````
    chmod 777 /home/opc/converged-wallet.zip
    sudo cp /home/opc/converged-wallet.zip /home/oracle
    ````
-3. Switch to the oracle user
+3. Switch to the oracle user and unpack the docker files
       ````
       <copy>sudo su - oracle
       mkdir wallet